Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSAttributeSet.md

 ```

 ### -MaxAttributesPerSet
-Number of attributes that can be added in the attribute set.
+Maximum number of custom security attributes that can be defined in the attribute set.

 ```yaml
 Type: Int32